AMOS-5/infinitag/README.md

 <a name="user-documentation"></a>
 # User Documentation
 Please find the PDF for the user documentation in `docs/user/user_manual.pdf`

+<a name="architecture"></a>
+# Architecture
+Please find the PDF for the architecture of the project in `docs/architecture/Software-Architecture-Description-AMOS.pdf`

 <a name="getting-started"></a>
 ## Getting Started